qvik/swift/README.md

 if foo > 0 {}
 ```

-However in the case of multiple boolean expressions, always enclose them in braces to improve readability considering operator precedence.
+However in the case of multiple boolean expressions, consider enclosing them in braces to improve readability considering operator precedence.
 Still avoid enclosing the whole condition in braces:

 ```swift
 // Bad